These are some of the most complex and difficult parts of our experience to unlock and bring to life in a wholesome, connected way.

 ‘At core, men are afraid women will laugh at them, while at core, women are afraid men will kill them.’

 From working closely with men on healing karmic energies inside them, I know that the fear of being laughed at and rejected by women runs incredibly deeply and comes with the risk of being rejected from the tribe.
+Men tend to have less emotional safety available to them, which makes their place in the world less secure so more can be at risk.
 I don’t think that most women are aware of how much this impacts men and their behaviour.

 When I opened my experience to the archetypal realm and subconscious part of our experience, I was smashed with endless layers of the tangled mess that is human desire, power, sexuality and creative life force.